Apple Lossless Audio Codec

+ALAC data is frequently stored within an MP4 container with the filename extension .m4a.
+This extension is also used by Apple for AAC (which is a lossy format) in an MP4 container (same container, different audio encoding).
+ALAC can also be used by the .CAF file type container, though this is much less common.

 Codec

 ALAC supports up to 8 channels of audio at 16, 20, 24 and 32 bit depth with a maximum sample rate of 384 kHz.

-ALAC data is frequently stored within an MP4 container with the filename extension .m4a.
-This extension is also used by Apple for lossy AAC audio data in an MP4 container (same container, different audio encoding).
-The codec can also be used by the .CAF file type container, though this is much less common.